sarahJDawns/hotDogWalking/README.md

 ## Sample Website

 To demonstrate responsive design and Tailwind CSS.
-Any clicked links or buttons will send user to a coming soon page with an active javascript countdown clock.
+Any clicked links or buttons will send user to a coming soon page with an active JavaScript countdown clock.

 ### Built With